edproudlove/meshtasticScraper/README.md

 #### TODO:
 - How should the device be configured ... on running the script could send a config.yml
-- Make the code modular -> can just download from GitHub and run it (pip install/ .sh etc)
+- Make the code modular -> can just download from GitHub and run it (pip install/ .sh etc) or tutorial
-- Logging rather than prints -> need to get rid of the meshtastic logs -> DEBUG settings for if it needs to be printed
+- Logging rather than prints -> need to get rid of the meshtastic logs
-- Debug or Standby Mode
+- DEBUG settings for if it needs to be printed: Debug or Standby Mode
 - Implement sendText instead because traceroute is only working for my nodes?
-- Might need a file ID or test ID because it's hard to tell what file and results are the same
+- Might need a file ID or test ID because it's hard to tell what file and results are a pair
+- Sort out config imports into both files